A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Preliminaries

 We will use the following standard lemma implicitly throughout the paper. \begin{lemma} Let $T_1$, $T_2$ be subtrees of a tree decomposition $T$ of a graph $G$ that are separated by a node $i$ of $T$.
 The vertex sets $V_1 = \bigcup_{j \in V(T_1)} B_j$ and $V_2 = \bigcup_{j \in V(T_2)} B_j$ are separated by $B_i$ in $G$. \end{lemma}

-Let $W \subseteq V(G)$ be any vertex set of $G$.
-A \emph{balanced separator} of $W$ is a vertex set $X$ such that for each connected component $C_i$ of $G \setminus X$ it holds that $|W \cap C_i| \le |W|/2$.
+Let $W \subseteq V(G)$ be a vertex set in $G$.
+A \emph{balanced separator} of $W$ is a vertex set $X$ such that for each connected component $C$ of $G \setminus X$ it holds that $|W \cap C| \le |W|/2$.
 The existence of balanced separators with size bounded by treewidth is a classical lemma from Graph Minors II.